Regina Asamoah

 IVLP Impact Award Project: Empowering Boys and Girls in the Fight Against Gender-Based Violence

-The project empowers young boys and girls to become champions of change in the fight against gender-based violence (GBV).
-It instills in young minds the necessary skills and awareness to prevent GBV, recognize its signs, and provide vital support to survivors.
-By fostering a sense of responsibility and solidarity, the project will create a generation of youth who are not just bystanders, but active agents of change in ending GBV in schools.
+The project empowered 163 young boys and girls to become champions of change in the fight against gender-based violence (GBV).
+It instilled in young minds the necessary skills and awareness to prevent GBV, recognize its signs, and provide vital support to survivors.
+By fostering a sense of responsibility and solidarity, the project created a generation of youth who are not just bystanders, but active agents of change in ending GBV in schools.
+Post-session surveys indicated a 75% improvement in understanding GBV among students and 80% of students said they wanted to become active agents of change, with many expressing a desire to lead discussions and awareness campaigns.

-Targeted activities will engage 100 school children across two schools in educational sessions designed to equip them with the knowledge and tools to combat GBV.
-These sessions will be supplemented by a dynamic workshop involving 10 teachers, empowering them to effectively address GBV issues within their classrooms and school communities.
-A training manual will be developed for the teachers, which will subsequently serve as part of project sustainability.
-Two compelling 5-minute documentaries will be produced, amplifying the voices of young individuals and teachers who are committed to stopping GBV in schools.
-Participants will emerge as informed advocates, armed with the knowledge and resources to tackle GBV head-on, equipped to effect tangible change within their schools and communities.
+The targeted activities engaged 100 school children across two schools in educational sessions designed to equip them with the knowledge and tools to combat GBV.
+These sessions were supplemented by a dynamic workshop involving 12 teachers, empowering them to effectively address GBV issues within their classrooms and school communities.
+After the workshops, 90% of teachers felt more confident in identifying and intervening in GBV cases.
+By the end of the project, nine teachers held educational sessions on GBV in their schools using the training manuals designed for the project.
+The training manual that was developed for the teachers will continue to serve as part of project sustainability.
+Two compelling 5-minute documentaries were produced (linked below.)
+These helped to amplify the voices of young individuals and teachers who are committed to stopping GBV in schools.
+Participants emerged as informed advocates, armed with the knowledge and resources to tackle GBV head-on, equipped to effect tangible change within their schools and communities.
+Regina’s project was also featured in 19 news articles, which helped spread the word about effective GBV prevention even further.

 IVLP Exchange Experience